Program Mission Statement

 Telling Our Stories: Courage, Understanding, Hope and Change

-This year’s theme will build on what was explored last year as students and faculty strive to listen and understand each other’s stories, in addition to hearing others—outside our community—tell their stories using a variety of media.
+This year’s theme was built on what was explored the previous year as students and faculty strived to listen and understand each other’s stories, in addition to hearing others—outside our community—telling their stories using a variety of media.
+2015-2016

 Cultural Identity: The Intersection of the Individual and Society